 \section{Symmetry Finder (SF) and a status summary of the SF symmetries}

-To make a systematic hunting of the reparametrization symmetry in neutrino oscillation in matter, we introduced a powerful machinery called {\em ``Symmetry Finder''} (SF) in refs.~\cite{Minakata:2022yvs,Minakata:2021dqh,Minakata:2021goi,Minakata:2022zua}, the similar one in spirit to the scheme in vacuum as in eq.~\eqref{flavor-mass-vacuum}, Please be patient: We will explain the SF formalism in section~\ref{sec:comparative} in our comparative study of the SRP and DMP symmetries.
+To make a systematic search for the Rep symmetry in neutrino oscillation in matter, we have introduced a powerful machinery called ``Symmetry Finder'' (SF)~\cite{Minakata:2022yvs,Minakata:2021dqh,Minakata:2021goi,Minakata:2022zua}, following the spirit of the scheme in vacuum expressed in eq.~\eqref{flavor-mass-vacuum}.
+Please be patient: We will give a compact summary of the SF formalism by taking SRP and DMP as the concrete frameworks for our comparative study of their 1-2 symmetries.

 Here is a brief summary of symmetries in neutrino oscillation in matter to date.
-In this paper we restrict our discussions on the reparametrization symmetry into the ones in the $\nu$SM context.\footnote{ For the symmetries in the extended frameworks with non-unitarity, a low energy manifestation of new physics beyond the $\nu$SM, see refs.~\cite{Minakata:2022yvs,Minakata:2022zua}. } Thus far, the SF symmetry search was undertaken in the solar-resonance perturbation (SRP) theory~\cite{Martinez-Soler:2019nhb}, the helio-perturbation theory~\cite{Minakata:2015gra}, and the Denton {\it et al.} (DMP) perturbation theory~\cite{Denton:2016wmg}, which entailed the following results: \begin{itemize}
+In this paper we restrict our discussions on the Rep symmetry into the ones in the $\nu$SM context.
+For the symmetries in the extended frameworks with nonunitarity, which is a low energy manifestation of new physics beyond the $\nu$SM~\cite{Antusch:2006vwa}, see Refs.~\cite{Minakata:2022yvs,Minakata:2022zua}.
+Thus far, the SF symmetry search was undertaken in the SRP~\cite{Martinez-Soler:2019nhb}, the helio-perturbation~\cite{Minakata:2015gra}, and the DMP perturbation theories~\cite{Denton:2016wmg}, which entailed the following results: \begin{itemize}

 \item Eight symmetries of the 1-2 state exchange type in the SRP~\cite{Minakata:2022yvs} and DMP~\cite{Minakata:2021dqh}.